RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984B_GithubUserGuideforMCTs.md

 2. Click **Download for Windows**.

-3. When the **GitHubDesktopSetup.exe** file has downloaded, double-click the file to start the setup, or click **Run** if you receive a prompt from Internet Explorer.
+3. When the **GitHubDesktopSetup.exe** file has downloaded, double-click the file to start the setup, or click **Run** if you receive a prompt from your browser.

 4. In the **Application Install - Security Warning** dialog box, click **Install**.